kyle-ssg/react-isomorphic/README.md

 #### Develop
 - Node server kicked off and managed by Nodemon, this only watches server related files in order to preserve hot reloading.
 - Server uses ```webpack-dev-middleware``` and ```webpack-hot-middleware```.
 The config (```webpack.config.dev```) takes ```main.js``` as the entry in order to compile the react app + css.
-- All requests server index.handlebars, this behaviour is controlled by ```single-page-middleware.js```
+- All requests serve index.handlebars, this behaviour is controlled by ```single-page-middleware.js```.
 - Requests use req.url and server render components based on the configuration in ```routes.js```.
 The handlebars template also loads ```main.js`` in order to kick off client-side rendering.

 The rest can be considered as a pretty vanilla react application.